askui/askui/docs/docs/api/06-Configuration/askui-ui-controller-client.md

 • **credentials**: `string` - Default: `envCredentials`

 We need to provide this credentials for the http client.
-As Default we use the credentials from the user environment.
+Per Default we use the credentials from the user environment.
 ___

 ## Example